faosorios/fastmatrix/README.md

 * Bezier curve based on n+1 control points.
 * C version of the Kronecker product which is slightly faster than the built in R base.
 * Column-equilibration for rectangular and symmetric matrices.
-* Computation of a matrix square root using the Newton iteration proposed by Denman and Beavers (1976).
 * Constructors for AR(1) and compound symmetry correlation matrices.
 * Constructors for Frank, Hankel and Helmert matrices.
 * Covariance matrix estimation using the Mean Square Successive (MSSD) method.